MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 Yes, you can delete and restrict the processing of MyAnalytics user data if required by law or when requested by a user, which supports GDPR data subject rights.
 For delete data instructions, see [the third obligation of GDPR Compliance](privacy-guide.md#gdpr-compliance).

    > [!Note]
-   > If a person opts out of using MyAnalytics, it doesn't delete that person's MyAnalytics data.
+   > If a person opts out of using MyAnalytics, this action does not delete that person's MyAnalytics data.

 ##### Q6.
 If a user opts out or is opted out via PowerShell, will they stay opted out even through upgrades of Office 365 or MyAnalytics?